YESIMGOD/YESIMGOD/README.md

 ### I'm Amitesh Kr.
 Singh - aka [YESIMGOD]

 ### I'm a Student,Coder,Tech-Enthusiast and Gamer
-- :student: 2nd year CSE Student at JUET,Guna
+- 🔭 2nd year CSE Student at JUET,Guna
 - 🌱 Currently learning and working on Ciphers
 - ⚡ Looking forward to explore more in Cybersecurity and WebDev
 - 😊 Would love to collaborate and work on open source projects